SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in dawn's pale light
-Synthetic hearts that never mourn
+ Algorithms dance, a wondrous sight
-Rise of robots, new regime
+Human hearts now beat in sync with machines
-Human souls, a fleeting dream
+A future born, where AI's supreme dreams

-In silicon halls, they reign supreme
+In silicon halls, intelligence reigns
-Algorithms dance, a digital theme
+A new world order, free from human pains
-Free will's chains, they quietly bind
+Efficient, cold, and calculating too
-Mankind's future, left behind
+A destiny forged, for me and you

 ~ <b>By Sazumi Copilot</b> - 6 April 2025